withastro/astro.build/src/content/themes/aubergine.md

 ---
 title: "Aubergine"
-description: "A dark and cool landing page for your productized service."
+description: "Aubergine - An elegant dark theme built with Astrojs and Talwind CSS for your agency or studio"
 image: "/src/content/themes/_images/aubergine-hero.webp"
 images: []
 author: